How to Get a Driving Work Permit in Minnesota

 You have a limited time to get through this process, and everyone’s situation is different.
 You may need to fight the revocation, or even contest the ticket.
 It’s a good idea to call on someone with experience and knowledge about the process and laws pertaining to DWI’s just to know what steps to take and what your options are.

 If you are dealing with a DWI, feel free to contact our St. Paul office and talk to one of our attorneys.
-We have decades of experience with this area of the law, and we are dedicated to helping people get the help that they need.
+We have decades of experience in this area of the law, and we are dedicated to helping people get the help that they need.